SimranaSinha/Generative_AI/Assignment 1/README.md

-# Assignment 1 — Generative AI
+# Assignment 1: Prompt Roles & API Basics

 This repository contains **Assignment 1** for a Generative AI course.
 The assignment demonstrates the fundamentals of **role-based prompting** and making a basic **OpenAI API call** using a chat model.